Procedure for Applying to Study Elsewhere in the US

 e) The purpose that will be satisfied by the proposed courses,

-f) The following graduation requirements must be completed at Penn Law: the senior writing requirement and the experiential credit requirement.
+f) The following graduation requirements must be completed at the Law School: the senior writing requirement and the experiential credit requirement.
 If the student has not completed the Law School’s Professional Responsibility course requirement or the full, two-year public service requirement, an explanation of how these will be completed,

 g) A copy of the student’s Law School transcript, and